Susan Christensen: Appointment to Iowa Supreme Court

-Christensen was one of three finalists sent to the Governor for consideration after the retirement of Bruce B. Zager.
+Christensen was one of three finalists sent to the governor for consideration after the retirement of Justice Bruce B. Zager.
 In August 2018 Governor Kim Reynolds appointed Christensen to the Iowa Supreme Court.
 On September 21, 2018, she was sworn into office.
 Christensen is Reynolds' first appointment to the Iowa Supreme Court.
 She became the first female since 2011 and the third female overall to join the court.

 On February 24, 2020, she was selected to be the chief justice of the Iowa Supreme Court, following the death of Mark Cady.

 Personal life

-Christensen was born and raised in Harlan, Iowa.
+Christensen was born and raised in Harlan, Iowa where her husband Jay serves as mayor.
 Her father was former justice Jerry L. Larson who served on the Iowa Supreme Court from 1978 to 2008.
 Her brother Jeffrey Larson is a judge of the Iowa Fourth Judicial District.
 She is a registered Republican.